Staffing & PEOs CPA in Irving – Dallas

 MeredithCPAs provides audit, tax, accounting and consulting services to PEO’s and Temporary Personnel companies doing business in more than 30 states.

-Contact us today to find how we can help your Staffing Organization with its accounting needs.
+Contact us today to find how we can help your Staffing Organization’s accounting needs.

 FAQs from the National Association of Professional Employer Organizations